- >>Search All Programs

 - Quantitative Analysis

-The Value of an MBA Degree: Is it Worth It?
+Is the Value of a MBA Degree Worth It?

 Investing in the future by pursuing an MBA isn’t a decision that today’s prospects can take lightly.
 The associated costs of Business school and the time spent in the classroom instead of in the workforce are strong factors that many candidates are considering before choosing to embark on an MBA.
 GMAC’s 2015 Prospective Survey reports that nearly half of respondents considering a business school education were hesitant about taking on a large financial debt.
 Still, there is significant evidence that an MBA education is a game changing tool in terms of opening doors, financial rewards and ongoing success.